What is FOG?

 |Blockage can lead to sewer overflows on your property.

 All too often, fats, oils and grease are disposed of improperly during food preparation and kitchen clean-up.
-When poured the down drain (sink or floor), FOG can build up, blocking sanitary sewer lines.
-This accumulation not only reduces the capacity of the wastewater collection system, but it also alters its effectiveness.
+When poured the down sinks or floor drains, FOG can accumulate and reduce the capacity which can potentially cause a blockage in the sanitary sewer system.

 In severe cases, blockage can lead to:

 When wastewater ends up in homes, on streets and in streams it becomes both a public health and an environmental concern.
-Additionally, FOG increases the existing financial costs associated with regulatory compliance and the operation and maintenance of the wastewater collection system.
+Additionally, FOG increases the existing financial cost associated with the operation and maintenance of the sanitary sewer system.

 How can you help reduce FOG?